-Furthermore, the object oriented programming introduces the concept of inheritance.
-A class may be inherited from another, so that it will get all the properties of its predecessor, plus the new ones that are its own.
-This permits us to develop hierarchies of classes, and continue creating increasingly complex modules from simpler ones.
+Furthermore, the program aimed at objects introduces the concept of inheritance.
+A class may be seen as an heir to another, so that it will possess all the properties of its predecessor, plus the new ones that are its own.
+This permits us to develop hierarchies of classes, and continue creating increasingly complex modules from more simple ones.